Click to scroll back to the top

 The landmark study identified a new regulatory mechanism responsible for the increase in white blood cells seen in people with high levels of low density lipoprotein (LDL).

+In a landmark study, scientists at the Houston Methodist Research Institute discovered what makes white blood cell counts spike in individuals who have high cholesterol, possibly leading to new therapies for heart disease.
 Led by Longhou Fang, PhD, and postdoctoral fellow Qilin Gu, PhD, in the Center for Cardiovascular Regeneration, the team looked at hypercholesterolemia, the type of high cholesterol that causes very high levels of low density lipoprotein (LDL)–the so-called “bad” cholesterol–to circulate in the blood.
+They identified a new regulatory mechanism responsible for this increase in white blood cells typically seen in people with these high LDL levels, which increase a person’s risk for cardiovascular disease, the leading cause of morbidity and mortality in the U.S. and globally.

 Longhou Fang, PhD, (left) and postdoctoral fellow Qilin Gu, PhD, led the team that linked spikes in white blood cell counts to high cholesterol.